joshbegley/nyt-latest/README.md

 `The meteoric rise on its first day of trading catapulted CXMT, China’s leading memory chip maker, to being the most valuable company on the Shanghai stock exchange.`\
 https://www.nytimes.com/2026/07/27/business/cxmt-stock-price-ai.html

-**Two Dead After Shooting at Seattle Food Festival**\
+**Three Dead After Shooting at Seattle Food Festival**\
-`At least two people were killed in a shooting at a food festival in Seattle on Sunday.`\
+`At least three people were killed in a shooting at a food festival in Seattle on Sunday.`\
 https://www.nytimes.com/video/us/100000011054419/seattle-center-shooting.html

 **‘Furious’ and 7 More Shows to Watch on TV This Week**\